England charged over 'laser pointer' shone at Schmeichel in Euro 2020 semi-final win over Denmark

 European football's governing body is looking into the incident, along with a number of other charges.

-A statement from UEFA reads: "Disciplinary proceedings have been opened following the UEFA EURO 2020 semi-final match between England and Denmark (2-1), played on 7 July at Wembley Stadium, London.
+A statement from UEFA reads: "Disciplinary proceedings have been opened following the UEFA Euro 2020 semi-final match between England and Denmark, played on July 7 at Wembley Stadium, London.

+"Charges against England: Use of laser pointer by its supporters; disturbance caused by its supporters during the national anthem; lighting of fireworks by its supporters.

 "The case will be dealt with by the UEFA Control, Ethics and Disciplinary Body (CEDB) in due course."